grapefruitjs/grapefruit/README.md

 ## Tile Engine

 The tile map engine is custom written in grapefruit to support all kinds of maps.
 The main focus however has been on supporting the [Tiled Map Editor](http://mapeditor.org), and its full feature set.
+In the near future, I will experiment with map prerendering for TiledLayers based on a property.

 ## License